 Counselling provides additional help for a young guy to get through tough times.
 A counsellor is a trained professional who can provide the young man with tips on how to deal with relationship difficulties, anger management, bullying, impulse control or mild depression and anxiety.

 Some of our young guys just need one program.
 Others might start in one program and eventually be supported by both.
 Others move from one to the other depending on their circumstances and how they feel at the time.
 If you’re unsure about what is right for your son, have a look through our counselling and mentoring pages on this web site.
 Get your son to have a look through and discuss it together.
 You can always give us a call and we can talk it through.

 Think mentoring and/or counselling would benefit your son?
 To get the ball rolling, simply complete the online referral form and we’ll be in touch within two business days.
 We recommend talking it over with your son first, just to make sure he’s willing to at least hear a bit more about what we do.

 We can’t help everyone…

 While we make every attempt to help young men and their families, we are also conscious of our own capabilities in supporting young men in their journey to adulthood.
 Menslink is not capable of supporting all young men in all aspects of their lives – particularly those with challenges that require trained specialist or professional services that Menslink does not have.
-Examples may include sexual abuse trauma, serious mental illness or impairment, chronic alcohol or drug addiction, crisis support (including homelessness or domestic violence).
+Examples may include sexual abuse trauma, serious mental illness or impairment, chronic alcohol or drug addiction, crisis support (where an immediate response is urgently needed).